 Rooted in comparative law, the Juris Diversitas Series focuses on the interdisciplinary study of legal and normative mixtures and movements.
 Our interest is in comparison broadly conceived, extending beyond law narrowly understood to related fields.
 Titles might be geographical or temporal comparisons.
 They could focus on theory and methodology, substantive law, or legal cultures.
 They could investigate official or unofficial ‘legalities’, past and present and around the world.
 And, to effectively cross spatial, temporal, and normative boundaries, inter- and multi-disciplinary research is particularly welcome.

-- Sue Farran, Esin Örücü, and Seán Patrick Donlan (eds), A Study of Mixed Legal Systems: Endangered, Entrenched, or Blended
+- Sue Farran, Esin Örücü, and Seán Patrick Donlan (eds), A Study of Mixed Legal Systems: Endangered, Entrenched, or Blend

 - Vernon Palmer, Mohamed Y Mattar, and Anna Koppel (eds), Mixed Legal Systems, East and West

 - Shauna van Praagh and Helge Deldek (eds), Stateless Law: evolving Boundaries of a Discipline

 - Daniela Berti, Anthony Good, and Gilles Tarabout (eds), Of Doubt and Proof: Ritual and LegalPractices of Judgment

 Note that selected volumes are also provided free with membership.